National Capital Territory of Delhi

 Birding Delhi

 Almost any open space on the Delhi map is worth exploring.
 The campuses of the big academic institutions notably Delhi (north and south campus); IIT and JNU in south Delhi can be very productive.
 If you feel a bit adventurous travel north to explore the remnant marshes around the lonely Coronation Pillar (many wetland species including bitterns and Painted Snipe).
 Or take any track along the Najafgarh Canal in extreme west Dehli (best take the Mehrauli Najafgarh Road south of the IGI Airport till you cross the canal).
-This has a wealth of species to which will almost certainly soon be added the Sind Sparrow which is spreading out of the Indus Basin now.
+This has a wealth of species.
 And if your sense of smell is subdued try Okhla Sewage Works (gateway on your left off the Mathura Road past CRRI and before Apollo Hospital).
 Drive through and stop where the road right angles.
 The marshy and muddy settling pools are full of wagtails, egrets and waders in winter and in summer Black-winged Stilts, Painted Snipe and Pheasant-tailed Jacanas breed there.
 It is one of the best places to get close views of waders.

 -